-Our 2021 grant year is in progress and we’re inspired so far by all the amazing DEI and literacy initiatives throughout the district.
+Our 2021 grant year is in progress, and we’re inspired so far by all the fantastic DEI and literacy initiatives throughout the district.
 Check back when our grant year ends for an updated listing of award recipients.
-Until then, view our interactive grant compass that shows the strong alignment between the Foundation’s grant making and the Saline Area Schools learning framework.
+Until then, view our interactive grant compass that shows the strong alignment between the Foundation’s grant-making and the Saline Area Schools learning framework.

 Types of Grants